 Pythons have beautiful, extremely durable skins that lend themselves to diverse applications.
 Long valued for their elegance and durability, Rojé Exotic Leathers stocks over 150 unique colors and finishes in the U.S. as well as 2000 skin in crust awaiting your production order in both front cut and back cut.
-A common misconception, as portrayed by various animal rights activist, suggest that all python skins are hunted and killed alive only for their skin, this is not at all true.
-For anyone one that has ever traveled throughout Asia will know and could have possibly eaten BBQ python on a stick.
+A common misconception, as portrayed by various animal rights activist groups, suggest that all python skins are hunted and killed alive only for their skin, this is not at all true.
+Anyone that has ever traveled throughout Asia will know this and possibly have eaten BBQ python on a stick.
 Skins are culled from the wild each year and traded with strict quotas.

 Choosing the Correct Python Cut

 There are two different cuts of python available in today’s marketplace; front cut and back cut.
 The back or front incisions made when opening the skin determine the cut.
 The production of front cut vs. back cut is based on market demand and feedback from previous seasons.
 Today, more back cut skins are in demand.
 There is no quality difference; only personal tastes and preferences.

 Front Cut python skins have their belly scale off to right and left side.
 Popular uses are furniture, belts, boots, and wallets.

 Back Cut python skins will have the belly scale in the center.
 Back cut python skins are also referred to as belly skins and are more popular in high fashion and dominate the handbag industry with their 3 dimensional look.